 - Add baking powder, mixed spice and cinnamon to the flour.

-- Pour butter and egg mixture in a larger bowl.
+- Pour butter and egg mixture into a larger bowl.

 - Add flour mixture to butter mixture by folding it in.